-This pop-up error notification is infected almost all iPhone Models, iPhone 8/ 8 Plus, iPhone 7/ 7 Plus, iPhone 6/ 6s and iPhone X users.
+This pop-up error notification is infected almost all iPhone Models, iPhone 8/ 8 Plus, iPhone 7/ 7 Plus, iPhone 6/ 6s, and iPhone X, iPhone XR users.
 It keeps showing every five to six minutes even after pressing the Ok button.
-It is also resulting in the iPhone to hang or freeze for some users.
+It is also resulting in the iPhone hanging or freezing for some users.

 Fix Calendar Invitation Cannot Be Sent

 Firstly turn the iPhone off and then turn it on.
 So if there may be some minor glitch with the calendar app, it might get fixed by restarting your phone.

 Go to your iOS device (iPhone or iPad) setting.
 Now Tap on Your Name > Cloud

 - Now search calendar app and toggle off.

 - Wait one minute.

 - And now toggle on the calendar app.